abhinavsb3/memGPT/Readme.md

 - ✅ **Custom Memory Clearing Logic**: Memory reset and lifespan mechanisms tuned for stability and performance during training
 - ✅ **Mixed Precision & DDP Training**: Efficient large-scale training using `torch.autocast` and `torchrun`

 ---
+Key Modifications from the Original Paper:
+ • Replaced the default positional encoding with Rotary Positional Embeddings (RoPE)
+ • Altered the attention mechanism to use Grouped Query Attention
+ • Customized the DataLoader to support sharded datasets and data parallelism
+ • Implemented Mixed Precision Training along with Distributed Data Parallel (DDP) support
+ • Tweaked several training and model hyperparameters for better adaptability.
+---

 ## 📁 Project Structure